henryhudazhi/Hyperspectral-Moire-lenses/README.md

 simulatedPSF.py: verify our PSF simulation by LightPipes

-(You can find LightPipe here http://www.okotech.com/lightpipes)
+(You can find LightPipes here http://www.okotech.com/lightpipes)

 h1.mat, h2.mat: the height maps of 2 DOEs when the rotation angle is 30